jp7677/dxvk-nvapi/README.md

 - Disable the `nvapiHack` in DXVK, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L34), this needs DXVK's `dxgi.dll`, use it e.g. with `WINEDLLOVERRIDES=dxgi=n`.
 - Eventually the Wine prefix needs to be *touched* by a wine-staging version.
 Running `winecfg` is sufficient.
 The exact circumstances why this is needed are (still) unknown, that said `Assetto Corsa Competizione` wants that with a Proton 5.13 created prefix.

+## Debugging

+DXVK-NVAPI prints some logging statements to the console.
+Optionally those statements can be written to a log file.

+- `DXVK_NVAPI_LOG_PATH` Enables file logging and sets the path where the log file `dxvk_nvapi.log` should be written to.
+Loging is appended to an existing file.
+Please remove this file once in a while to prevent excessive grow.

 ## References and inspirations

 - [DXVK](https://github.com/doitsujin/dxvk)